Kirby Muxloe: History

 An early Quaker, John Penford, was a substantial resident of Kirby Muxloe and member of the Leicester Quarterly Meeting.
 A business meeting of the Society held at his home to consult on works of charity in 1670 was interrupted by informers, with the result that Penford and others were heavily fined.

 The railway came to Kirby Muxloe in 1848 when the Midland Railway built a line through Kirby, and on 1 July 1859 Kirby Muxloe railway station opened at Kirby fields.
 (The station closed on 7 September 1964 as part of the Beeching cuts).
 In 1882, the fields known as Far and Near Townsend Close were bought by Kirby Muxloe Land Society.
 Barwell Road, Castle Road, and Church Road were laid out for the village and building went on over the next 30 years.

 In 1911, Kirby Muxloe Castle was handed over to the Office of Works.
 It is now in the care of English Heritage.
 In 1941, during World War II, the village was heavily bombed.
 A German bomber returning from an attack on Coventry emptied its load on two streets, destroying the Free Church and several houses.
 Gaps left in the houses can still be seen.

 The village has a primary school which is rated as one of the top schools in the county.
 There is a chemist, bakery, supermarket, two pubs, a popular sports and social club and a golf club.

 Many people who lived there during the late 20th century were born in either a small maternity home in Station Road, near Barwell Road or Roundhill Maternity Home (NHS) in Hastings Road, Kirby Fields.
 Both are now private residences, as they were before they became Maternity Homes.
 What was the nurses' home at the entrance to Roundhill is now also a private residence.

+Second World War

+On 19 November 1940, two parachute mines and 12 high explosive bombs were dropped, with 46 houses demolished, but no one was killed, although many people were injured.